Local Actions

 Best Practices

-• Require walking and bicycling connections to adjacent areas/parcels.
+• Require walking/bicycling connections to adjacent parcels.

 Best Practices